fstarred/arcade-hacks/ddragon.md

  6234  STB    $1,X                                         E7 01
 ```

-Basically, by taking the first 5 bits of the Y+4 address value you know which enemy is:
+Basically, by taking the first 5 bits of the Y+4 address value you know which enemy is by looking at the following address data:

 ```
 6345  02 03 04 05 06 07 08 09 0A 22 23
 ```

 The above is somehow a vector address for the enemy character.
-For instance, if you replace $08 with $22 and you replace $22 with $08 as well,
+For instance, if you switch position of values $08 and $22,

 you'll basically see the black guy spawning in place of the white guy and viceversa.